Wexford (Dáil constituency)

 Wexford is a parliamentary constituency represented in Dáil Éireann, the lower house of the Irish parliament or Oireachtas.
-The constituency elects 5 deputies (Teachtaí Dála, commonly known as TDs) on the system of proportional representation by means of the single transferable vote (PR-STV).
+The constituency elects four deputies (Teachtaí Dála, commonly known as TDs) on the electoral system of proportional representation by means of the single transferable vote (PR-STV).

 Boundaries

 The constituency was created by the Government of Ireland Act 1920 and first used at the 1921 elections electing 4 deputies.
-It spans the entire area of County Wexford, taking in Wexford, Enniscorthy, New Ross and Gorey.
+Before 2024, it spanned the entire area of County Wexford, taking in Wexford, Enniscorthy, New Ross and Gorey.

+The Constituency Review Report 2023 of the Electoral Commission recommended that at the next general election, Wexford lose a seat to become a four-seat constituency with the transfer of territory in the north of County Wexford to the new constituency of Wicklow–Wexford.

-The Electoral (Amendment) (Dáil Constituencies) Act 2017 defines the constituency as:
+For the 2024 general election, the Electoral (Amendment) Act 2023 defines the constituency as: